Kong/docs.konghq.com/app/konnect/updates.md

 ## April 2023

 **My Account**
 : {{site.konnect_saas}} now includes a **My Account** feature.
-Here users can easily edit their personal information, change their password and manage their account. **My Account** is available by selecting your user icon in the top-right corner of the {{site.konnect_saas}} manager and selecting **My Account**.
+Here, users can easily edit their personal information, change their password, and manage their account. **My Account** is available by selecting your user icon in the top-right corner of the {{site.konnect_saas}} manager and selecting **My Account**.

 **Navigation updates**
 : {{site.konnect_saas}} received a new navigation and layout update designed to provide a more intuitive and user-friendly experience.
-With this update you will find the **Region Switcher** has moved to the bototm-left corner of the {{site.konnect_saas}} manager closer to region specific features.
+With this update, you will find the **Region Switcher** has moved to the bottom-left corner of the {{site.konnect_saas}} manager closer to region-specific features.

 **Right To Be Forgotten (RTBF) in {{site.konnect_saas}}** : Kong's [privacy policy](https://konghq.com/privacy) now includes the request process for removing personal information, also known as the right to be forgotten.
 You can also find a link to the policy in {{site.konnect_saas}} under **My Account**.